fizzxed/torch_foo/README.md

 - [State of Cuda Extensions in Pytorch](https://github.com/pytorch/pytorch/issues/152032)
 - [build system overview](https://stackoverflow.com/questions/25941536/what-is-a-cmake-generator/61651241#61651241)
 - [spglib](https://github.com/spglib/spglib/tree/develop) an example of a project that uses CMake and scikit-build-core to create a python extension over their C library.
 Also builds both static and shared libraries, could be useful to support static libtorch.
+- [pytorch internals blogpost](https://lernapparat.de/selective-excursion-into-pytorch-internals/) for a look into how some important parts of PyTorch worked circa 2018.